steveh-github/power-automate-aibuilder/README.md

 1. Go to **Power Apps > Solutions**
 2. Click **Import**
-3. Select the exported `.zip` (if needed, you can re-zip the contents of this repo)
+3. Select the exported `.zip` (or if needed, you can re-zip the contents of this repo)
 4. Follow the import wizard

 ## 💡 Notes